-Monitors, though, still have lots of features that sound gibberish and it is hard to tell what kind of feature is important and what is just marketing speak.
+Monitors, though, still have lots of features that sound gibberish and at times it is difficult to tell which features are important and what is just marketing speak.

-We will go through all of the important features to look out for when comparing and buying Monitors for graphical-intense work and finish the Article with some great Monitor suggestions, depending on your budget and requirements.
+We will go through all of the important features to look out for when comparing and buying Monitors for visually demanding work and finish the Article with some great Monitor suggestions, depending on your budget and requirements.

 Let’s dive in!

-What Medium will your work be shown on?
+What Device will your work be shown on?

-The first thing we should ask ourselves when looking for a new Monitor, is: what type of Media are we creating our work for?
+The first thing we should ask ourselves when looking for a new Monitor, is: what type of Media/Device are we creating our work for?

 When we work in Photoshop we might edit some photos, that will then be printed on an Inkjet Printer.